-(Right: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
-The photograph shown here was likely taken during First Somme. - from Illustration)
+(Right above: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
+This photograph was likely taken during First Somme. - from Illustration)

-And it had been, of course, during the days following the aforesaid action, on October 22, that Private Bishop and his draft from Rouen had reported...to duty...with the Newfoundland Battalion at the Bernafay Wood Camp.
+And it had been, of course, during the days following the aforesaid action, on October 22, that Private Denty and his draft from Rouen had reported...to duty...with the Newfoundland Battalion at the Bernafay Wood Camp.

-On October 30, the Newfoundland unit was to be ordered to retire to rear positions away from the Gueudecourt area.
-It had been serving continuously in front-line and support positions - with time spent in road repair and construction - for some three weeks.
+Eight days after Private Denty's arrival at the Front October 30, 1916, the Newfoundland unit had been on its way towards rear positions away from the Gueudecourt area where the personnel was now to spend two weeks in the area of the community of Ville-sous-Corbie, re-enforcing and reorganizing.

-The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion started to wend its way back to the front lines where it was to arrive just two days later.
+By that October 30, the Battalion had been serving almost continuously in front-line and support positions for three weeks less a day.
+It was now not to be until November 15 that the Newfoundlanders began to wend their way back to the front lines.

-From the fourth week of that November of 1916 the Newfoundland unit was now to continue its watch in and out of the trenches of the Somme - not without casualties, almost inevitably the result of enemy artillery action - during the late fall and early winter.
-It was a period to subsequently be interrupted by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.
+Back in the forward area on or about November 17, the Newfoundland unit continued its watch in and out of the trenches of the Somme - not without casualties - during the next few weeks of the late autumn.

+It would be a period to then be interrupted by several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines, in close proximity and to the south-west of the city of Amiens.
+The unit began to retire - apart from the two-hundred fifty ordered to serve in workingparties - on December 11-12.